TrueSparrowSystems/openapi-test-suite/README.md

 ```

 ## Schema Validator
-Using schema validator we can recursively cross validate the data against its schema.
+Using schema validator, the data can be recursively cross validated against its schema.

 ### Examples
 Get schema validator class using apiSuiteObj.